 Animal Skin, Ear, and Allergy Clinic

 Hypothyroidism is the most commonly over-diagnosed endocrine disease in dogs1,2 because it can have many symptoms and no single test is diagnostic.
 Dogs need to have an appropriate history, clinical signs, lab work, and response to therapy to diagnose this disease.
-Many other diseases cause similar clinical signs and many things interfere with thyroid hormone levels tested for in the blood.
+Many other diseases cause similar clinical signs and many things interfere with thyroid hormone testing.

 Hypothyroidism caused by thyroid gland failure only occurs in dogs over 2 years of age.
-Although it is possible to have congenital hypothyroidism, these dogs have severe growth retardation issues and usually present with dwarfism as young puppies.
+Although it is possible to have congenital hypothyroidism in a puppy, these dogs have severe growth retardation issues and present with dwarfism.

 Dermatological rule outs for hypothyroidism include dogs with Cushing’s (natural or iatrogenic), sertoli cell tumors (non-neutered dogs), dermal or oral exposure to human topical hormone replacement therapy creams (used during menopause), and dogs with hair cycling abnormalities (alopecia X, pattern alopecia, or flank alopecia).
 These dogs are usually not lethargic related to their coat changes.
 Dogs with allergic dermatitis may have recurrent infections and poor hair coat like dogs with thyroid illness, but their main symptom is pruritus and not lethargy.
 Most hypothyroid dogs I have seen are minimally or not pruritic, even with skin infections.